By Jonathon Norcross

 This is the same MLB that unfurls the world’s largest American flags before opening day.
 The same MLB that presents its product as a sacred American pastime.

-Consider also that these shady dealings were undertaken in response to even shadier dealings.
-Alex Rodriguez, who somehow has been resurrected as J Lo’s fun hubby, lied to everyone for nearly 2 years about using PEDs before prosecutors and the DEA forced him to confess.
+Consider these shady dealings were undertaken in response to even shadier dealings.
+Alex Rodriguez, who has been resurrected as J Lo’s fun hubby, lied to everyone for nearly 2 years.
+He was forced to confess by prosecutors and the DEA about using PEDs.
 He was the client of an unlicensed physician (aka fake doctor) who orchestrated a scheme that allowed A-Rod to cheat without being caught.
 According to this “doctor,” in one of Screwball’s best scenes, he lost a vial of A-Rod’s blood on the floor of a Miami nightclub.
-(Watching the child actors playing A-Rod and his fake doctor scurry around the dance floor trying to find a vial of blood while Pitbull performs in the background is arguably one of the best recreations in any documentary ever made.)
+(Watching the child actors playing A-Rod and his fake doctor scurry around the dance floor trying to find a vial of blood.
+Pitbull performs in the background is arguably one of the best recreations in any documentary ever made.)

-The outrageousness of this story renders Screwball, appropriately enough, a farcical comedy with some nods to Goodfellas (the piano cue played during a montage of arrests is an obvious reference to the famous “Layla” montage in Scorsese’s masterpiece).
+The outrageousness of this story renders Screwball a farcical comedy with some nods to Goodfellas (the piano cue played during a montage of arrests is an obvious reference to the famous “Layla” montage in Scorsese’s masterpiece).